 Consultation on proposed national ticketing for fisheries violations

-We plan to expand our options for enforcing the following regulations:
+We sought feedback on plans to expand our options for ticketing minor fishing offences enforced under the following regulations:

 - Pacific Fishery Regulations